Extracting thin film structures of energy materials using transformers: Abstract

 \section{Abstract}

-Neutron-Transformer Reflectometry and Advanced Computation Engine (\ModelName{}), a neural network model using transformer architecture, is introduced for neutron reflectometry data analysis.
+Neutron-Transformer Reflectometry Advanced Computation Engine (\ModelName{}), a neural network model using transformer architecture, is introduced for neutron reflectometry data analysis.
 It offers fast, accurate initial parameter estimations and efficient refinements, improving efficiency and precision for real-time data analysis of lithium-mediated nitrogen reduction for electrochemical ammonia synthesis, with relevance to other chemical transformations and batteries.
-Despite limitations in generalizing across systems, it shows promises for the use of transformers as the basis for models that could replace trial-and-error approaches to modeling reflectometry data.
+Despite limitations in generalizing across systems, it shows promises for the use of transformers as the basis for models that could accelerate traditional approaches to modeling reflectometry data.